Tr – Azam Ali, an Ahmadi Moslem – Ch 02 – Best, The

 Father’s thirst for temporal knowledge pushed him up during the British Raj into PCS (Provincial Civil Service) civil judge.
 He became known as The Just Judge throughout Punjab province where about every two years he was transferred from one district to another.

-It is not easy or always practicable for most people to do but father willingly did, advised, guided, suggested ways, prayed and even provided incentives for others to reach their goals within a given frame of time of a day or month or year, and not to hang loose for an indefinite period with no end in sight and no specific plan to follow.
+It is not always easy for most people to master and share both the temporal and spiritual knowledge simultaneously, but father did that.
+He willingly advised, guided, prayed and even provided incentives for others to reach their goals within a given frame of time of a day, month or year.
+He didn’t approve hanging loose indefinitely with no end in sight and no plan to follow.

 Second Marriage